Gesture System

 }

-tapanddouble-tap, Triggered Only Once - Continuous gestures: Other types of gesture components, finger dragging triggers multiple times
+tapanddouble-tap, triggered only once - Continuous gestures: Other types of gesture components that are triggered multiple times with dragging a finger

-state = 0 - Moving a short distance,
+state = 0 - Move a short distance,

-panWhen the gesture determination is in effect,state = 1 - Keep moving,
+panWhen the gesture decision takes effect,state = 1 - Continue moving,

 state = 3